Experience the World

 Winterim is designed to challenge students to expand their knowledge beyond present experiences and to encourage a love of learning.
 This is accomplished by a small group of students working closely with a faculty member in various non-traditional experiential courses.
 Winterim provides opportunities to fulfill the school’s mission through exploration in academics, arts, outdoors, and athletics.
 Enrichment opportunities are also offered through cultural exchanges, community service, and internships.
 Participation in Winterim is required for all upper school students.

-Winterim Directors: Bonnie Hall, Shannon Frost and Wendy Stallings
+Winterim Directors: Bonnie Hall and Shannon Frost

 - To expand the student’s worldview and knowledge through exposure to new ideas, new cultures, and/or new skills.